 Experts debate whether all pregnant women need to be tested for gestational diabetes.
 But most doctors routinely test all pregnant women who are in their care.
-The Canadian Diabetes Association recommends that doctors screen women:footnote 2
+Diabetes Canada recommends that doctors screen women:footnote 1

 - Any time during pregnancy if they are at risk for having type 2 diabetes.
 Women who are tested before the 24th week of pregnancy should be tested again between 24 and 28 weeks of pregnancy.

 - Between the 24th and 28th weeks of pregnancy.

 Even though your gestational diabetes will probably go away after your baby is born, you are at risk for gestational diabetes again and for type 2 diabetes later in life.